aburoobhaa/n_grams/README.md

+**This project was developed as part of a Natural Language Processing course assignment in the 3rd year, 5th semester of the B.Tech AI & Data Science program.**

+---

 #  NGram Language Model (from scratch in Python)

 A simple yet powerful N-Gram Language Model implemented from scratch — **no external NLP libraries** like NLTK or spaCy.